05. Links: Connecting DHT Data Together¶

 _all_users_anchor.
 This anchor already exists in the DHT and its value is hard-coded into the app.
 Anyone can query this anchor for a full list of usernames.

 Alice creates a listing for her debut EP album and links it to her agent ID entry.
 Now listeners who know her agent ID can find the albums she’s published.

 She uploads all the tracks and links them to the album.

 She wants people to be able to find her album by genre, so she selects three applicable genres and links her album to them.

 Those genres are already linked to an

-_all_genres_ anchor, whose value is hard-coded into the app.
-Listeners can query this anchor for links and get the full list of genres.
+_all_genres_anchor, whose value is hard-coded into the app.
+Listeners can query this anchor to get the full list of genres.

-Alice’s entries, linked to each other and to existing entries on the DHT, now form a graph that allows listeners to discover her and her music from a number of different starting points.
+Alice’s entries, now linked to one another and other existing entries on the DHT, form a graph that allows listeners to discover her and her music from a number of different starting points.